Work Requirements for Food Assistance

 - Attend training or college at least half-time and meet the student eligibility criteria to receive food assistance.

-- Care for an incapacitated person or a child under age 6.
+- Care for an incapacitated person or a child under age 6 (they do not have to live with you).

 - How does an able-bodied individual participate in community service?

-- An able-bodied individual can choose to volunteer at a nonprofit.
-The number of hours required is determined by dividing the individual’s household monthly food assistance benefit by Michigan’s minimum wage ($8.90 as of Jan.
-1, 2017).
+An able-bodied individual can choose to volunteer at a nonprofit organization.
+The number of hours required is determined by dividing the individual’s household monthly food assistance benefit by Michigan’s minimum wage ($9.25 as of Jan.
+1, 2018).
 MDHHS will determine the number of participation hours required.

 - How does an able-bodied individual prove they are meeting work requirements?

-- An able-bodied individual meeting the work requirements through unsubsidized employment must provide income verification as directed by MDHHS.
+- An able-bodied individual meeting the work requirements through unsubsidized, self and/or in-kind employment must provide income verification as directed by MDHHS.

-- An able-bodied individual participating in an Education and Training program will have their participation verified by a Michigan Works!
-Agency.
+- An able-bodied individual participating in an Education and Training program will have their participation verified by a partner agency (available in select counties only).

 - An able-bodied individual must show proof of completing community service hours by turning in a completed Community Service Activity Report every month to avoid interruptions in benefits.